JackalLabs/book/providing-storage/creating-storage-provider.md

 sudo ufw enable
 ```

-After starting the firewall, verify all of the required rules are in place by running:
+After starting the firewall, verify all the required rules are in place by running:

 ```
 sudo ufw status verbose